dankelley/imageDigitizer/README.md

-`imager` is an R shiny app that can be used to digitize points on a graph that is contained in a PNG image.
+`imageDigitizer` is an R shiny app that can be used to digitize points on a graph that is contained in a PNG image.
 Here's how to get started:

 1. Copy a `.png` file here.
 It should contain a graph that uses linear axes.

-2. Launch RStudio and open the `imager.R` file, or type `runApp("imager.R")` in an R console.
+2. Launch RStudio and open the `imageDigitizer.R` file, or type `runApp("imageDigitizer.R")` in an R console.

 3. Follow the directions you see in the control panels.
 In summary, the steps